Accademia della Crusca

-The Accademia was founded in Florence in 1583, and has since been characterized by its efforts to maintain the purity of the Italian language.
+The Accademia was founded in Florence in 1583, and has since been characterised by its efforts to maintain the purity of the Italian language.
 Crusca, which means "bran" in Italian, helps convey the metaphor that its work is similar to winnowing, as also does its emblem depicting a sifter for straining out corrupt words and structures (as bran is separated from wheat).
-The academy motto is "Il più bel fior ne coglie" ('She gathers the fairest flower'), a famous line by the Italian poet Francesco Petrarca.
+The academy motto is "Il più bel fior ne coglie" ('She gathers the fairest flower'), a famous line by the Italian poet Petrarch.
 In 1612, the Accademia published the first edition of its dictionary, the Vocabolario degli Accademici della Crusca, which has served as the model for similar works in French, Spanish, German and English.

 The academy is a member of the European Federation of National Linguistic Institutes.

 History

 Origins

 The founders were originally called the brigata dei Crusconi and constituted a circle composed of poets, men of letters, and lawyers.
 The members usually assembled on pleasant and convivial occasions, during which cruscate—discourses in a merry and playful style, which have neither a beginning nor an end—were recited.
 The Crusconi used humour, satire, and irony to distance itself from the pedantry of the Accademia Fiorentina, protected by Grand Duke Cosimo I de' Medici, and to contrast itself with the severe and classic style of that body.
-This battle was fought without compromising the primary intention of the group, which was typically literary, and expounded in high-quality literary disputes.
+This battle was fought without compromising the primary intention of the group, which was typically literary and expounded in high-quality literary disputes.